Blaizzy/mlx-embeddings/docs/New-Maintainer-Checklist.md

 ## Owners

-The Project Leader, one other PLC member (ideally a maintainer) and one other TSC member should be made system owners on GitHub and Slack:
+The Project Leader, one other PLC member (ideally a maintainer) and one other TSC member should be made owners on GitHub and Slack:

 - Make them owners on the [Homebrew GitHub organisation](https://github.com/orgs/Homebrew/people)
 - Make them owners on the [`machomebrew` private Slack](https://machomebrew.slack.com/admin)
 - Make them owners on the [`homebrew` private 1Password](https://homebrew.1password.com/people)

-When they cease to be a system owner, revoke or downgrade their access to all of the above.
+When they cease to be am owner, revoke or downgrade their access to all of the above.

 ## Members